 I make a chicken stir fry when I want a healthy allergy friendly meal that’s fast and easy.
 I used Foster Farms Simply Raised Boneless Skinless Breast Tenders for a lean and tasty stir fry loaded with fresh vegetables.

-Allergy Mom Sandwich
+Easy Dinner Solutions for an Allergy Mom Sandwich

 Making Chicken Stir Fry with Vegetables is one fast and easy way to get dinner on the table fast.
 I have been taking my mom to appointments in San Francisco and each trip takes about 4 hours round trip while the kids are at school.
 My sons need a lot of rides to and from their various schools and activities after school and on weekends.
 I’m on the road a lot, very short on time, and need to keep all of us fed, healthy, and allergy safe.
 What’s an allergy mom sandwich to do?
 I turn to New Comfort Foods and make a fast and easy chicken stir fry with vegetables.